 - Fiji has 10,020 square kilometres (3868 square miles) of coral reef, 385 sq kilometres (148 sq miles) of mangrove plus large tracts of island rainforest.

 - There are over 398 coral species with 9 mangrove species in Fiji together with more than 1200 varieties of reef fish and countries invertebrates.

-- Several species of turtle, including Green, Hawksbill, Leatherback and Olive Ridley are found in Fijian waters, along with a rare population of dugongs and migratory sea routes for cetaceans, such as humpback whales.
+- Several species of turtle, including Green, Hawksbill, Leatherback and Olive Ridley are found in Fijian waters, along with rare sightings of Dugongs and migratory sea routes for cetaceans, such as Humpback Whales.

 - Undisturbed islands in Fiji are crucial nesting grounds for seabirds like reef egrets, petrels and terns.

 Coral reefs are living structures composed of millions of coral colonies growing on and around each other, creating niches for thousands of other creatures – from fish and crustaceans to worms and molluscs.

 The reef has a framework of limestone that the corals deposit themselves – rather like a skeleton.
 Each coral consists of a colony of tiny anemone-like polyps.
 These can catch floating particles of food, but most corals rely on symbiotic algae living inside them to provide food through photosynthesis.
 This explains why coral reefs thrive in shallow, brightly lit seas.
 Coral reefs are also sensitive to temperature.
 They prefer water between 18-30 degrees Celsius (64-88F) restricting them mainly to the tropics.